 The new neighborhood brings together people from many walks of life, ethnic backgrounds and income levels.
 Partnerships help strengthen the social fabric of the community by providing open spaces and community centers for gathering, and programs to increase health, academic achievement and economic opportunity.

-Seattle Housing Authority appreciates the support of many residents, citizens, stakeholders, nonprofits, government agencies, philanthropic foundations and funding partners who are helping to build a new Yesler Terrace community.
-A U.S. Department of Housing and Urban Development Choice Neighborhoods Grant, and funding from the City of Seattle, JPMorgan Chase and select property sales to private developers are supporting construction and other development costs.
+Seattle Housing Authority appreciates the support of many residents, citizens, stakeholders, nonprofits, government agencies, philanthropic foundations, funding partners and private developers who are helping to build a new Yesler Terrace community. \

 An Evolving Neighborhood: The Redevelopment of Yesler Terrace